 Distributions and Air-Sea Exchange of Methane and Nitrous Oxide in the Levantine Basin

-Jeramy Dedrick, Texas A&M University, College Station, United States, Shari Ann Yvon-Lewis, Texas A&M University College Station, Oceanography, College Station, United States, Yizhaq Makovsky, University of Haifa, Haifa, Israel, Laura Henrika Bührig, University of Haifa, Dr. Moses Strauss Department of Marine Geosciences, Mount Carmel, Haifa, Israel and Daniel Sher, University of Haifa, Leon H. Charney School of Marine Sciences, Haifa, Israel
+Jeramy Dedrick, Texas A&M University, College Station, United States, Shari Ann Yvon-Lewis, Texas A&M University College Station, Oceanography, College Station, TX, United States, Yizhaq Makovsky, University of Haifa, Haifa, Israel, Laura Henrika Bührig, University of Haifa, Dr. Moses Strauss Department of Marine Geosciences, Mount Carmel, Haifa, Israel and Daniel Sher, University of Haifa, Leon H. Charney School of Marine Sciences, Haifa, Israel

 Abstract: